hilbix/gitstart/README.md

 In bash hit gitstart- and TAB to see all tools.
 Call them without parameters outside a GIT repository to see the complete usage.

+Before install:

-Before install to clone all known repositories onto the local machine and build them:
+* gitstart/gitstart-build-all.sh clones all your configured standard repositories onto the local machine and build them.

-gitstart/gitstart-build-all.sh

-Basic use after install:
+After install:

+* `gitstart-add.sh [REPOS [ACCOUNT]]` add a repository deployment key.
+If called inside a GIT directory, `REPOS` is taken from the directory name if not given.
+Redisplays everything if it already is set up.

 * `gitstart-clone.sh REPOS` clones a repository (into directory REPOS) and then creates and displays a deployment key.  `git push` works as soon as you have added the deployment key.  `git fetch` is done using HTTPS, `git push` via SSH until you call `gitstart-push.sh`.